cldf/cldf/README.md

 - The tool support for csv files is getting better and better due to the hype around "data science".
 Some particularly useful tools are
   - [csvkit](https://csvkit.readthedocs.org/en/stable/)
   - [q - Text as Data](http://harelba.github.io/q/)

-## Examples

-To stipulate further discussion and help experiments with tools, some examples of CLDF datasets are available in the [examples directory](examples/).

 ## Versioning